 So you notice your acne constantly flairs up and wants to reside indefinitely.
 That’s a problem!

-- Papules: Inflamed bumps under the surface of the skin indicate that there is infection in the hair follicles.
-They can be painful.
+Inflamed bumps under the surface of the skin indicate that there is infection in the hair follicles.
+And they can be painful.

-Apart from the physical symptoms, some conditions are very painful.
+Apart from the physical symptoms of acne in general, some conditions are very painful.

 One way or another, your goal is to get rid of this abnormality.
 It may take more time than you expect, but make every effort to minimize it until then.